nirajvnec/testLTC/README.md

 Could you please provide the development, UAT, and production endpoints for the following URL?
 I understand that "https://glbu9012632.eu.hedani.net:8283/express-server/merlin/getMerlinData" is currently configured for the UAT environment.
 Is this correct?

+This information is necessary as it will enable me to accurately configure the corresponding environment settings in my Angular UI code, ensuring proper functionality across development, UAT, and production environments.

+Could you please provide the development, UAT, and production endpoints for the following URL?
+I understand that "https://glbu9012632.eu.hedani.net:8283/express-server/merlin/getMerlinData" is currently configured for the UAT environment.
+Is this correct?